The Endangered Red Wolf

 Although the red wolf recovery program once served as a model for successful recovery of wolves, political barriers and consistent mismanagement by the USFWS have seriously threatened the continued existence of this highly imperiled species.
 In 2014, the USFWS stopped reintroducing captive-born red wolves into the wild, ceased implementing the Red Wolf Adaptive Management Plan that limited hybridization with coyotes, and even began issuing kill permits to landowners.
 In its most recent proposal announced in 2016, the agency called to place most of the last remaining wild red wolves in captivity.

-Current estimates put the wild population at the lowest level in decades, down from 130 just four years ago to fewer than 30 today.
+Current estimates put the wild population at the lowest level in decades, down from 130 just four years ago to only 12 known today.

 Red wolves are highly endangered, but we still time to save them.

 The Service’s departure from its own accepted and proven management practices has resulted in the corresponding decline in the population.
 What USFWS, the very agency charged with protecting endangered species, needs to do is restore the field program to the same level of intensity prior to 2014 that achieved success in bringing about a functioning wolf population that once numbered over 130 animals.